-During our trip, we stayed in this cute apartment, which was cheap, super central and had everything we needed for a few days in Split.
+During our trip, we stayed in a cute apartment, which was cheap, super central and had everything we needed for a few days in Split.
 There was even a little terrace outside as a bonus!

 - : Charming apartments with unparalleled views across Split’s harbour and promenade | Check prices on Booking.com